Casualties of the September 11 attacks: South Tower

-While people started voluntarily evacuating the South Tower, the decision to not order an immediate full-scale evacuation – until 12 minutes after the North was struck – was widely criticized in the media.
-The 9/11 Commission found the delay logical given the context: no further attack was shown to be in progress; congestion by South Tower evacuees could diminish rescue and evacuation efforts of the thought to be only-stricken North Tower; and danger to precautionary evacuees due to falling debris from the North Tower.

 Meanwhile, in the South Tower, almost all of its roughly 8,600 occupants knew immediately that something serious just happened in the building next door.
 The sound of the crashing airliner was heard by well over 4,000 people.
 Some who had glimpsed Flight 11 just before it impacted the North Tower thought it was lined up to strike their building, and the fireballs from the crash immediately thereafter were witnessed by countless employees on sides facing the North Tower.
 The blast shattered windows on the South Tower's 95th floor, while the tower's northern and western façades were battered by debris.
 As the top of the South Tower became enveloped by the thick smoke pouring southeast, many people witnessed desperate office workers jumping from the tower burning opposite.
 The disaster in the North Tower was even physically perceived by a number of people in the South Tower.
 Survivors from the South Tower reported feeling their building shake as the first plane crashed into its twin, and smoke from the North Tower began seeping into the South Tower through ventilation ducts.
 Those at the same altitude as the fires burning in the North Tower could feel the extreme heat radiating into their floors.
 Media coverage, phone calls, and word of mouth quickly alerted anyone else to the seriousness of what was happening.
 Half personally believed their lives were in danger.